Are Starfish Decomposers? The Truth Will Change How You See Them

 Starfish, or sea stars, are interesting creatures of the class Asteroidea that belong to the starfish phylum Echinodermata.
 They can hunt for food even though sea stars don’t have blood brains or hearts.

-But Are Starfish Decomposers? do they only eat dead in the ocean or hunt other animals?
-Some sea stars eat dead things in the ocean, but others are good hunters.
+But are starfish decomposers? do they only eat dead in the ocean or hunt other animals?ย

-They have strong feet and special chemicals( enzymes ) that Help them crack open shellfish, eat crabs, and even catch big prey like the crown-of-thorns starfish, which can harm coral reefs.
+Well, Some sea stars eat dead things in the ocean, but others are good hunters.ย They have strong feet and special chemicals( enzymes ) that Help them crack open shellfish, eat crabs, and even catch big prey like the crown-of-thorns starfish, which can harm coral reefs.

 In this blog post, we will talk about that, but let’s start with a quick answer:

 Starfish aren’t strictly decomposers, even though they eat or consume dead organic matter.
-While decomposers break down dead materials through chemical processes, starfish are detritivores, physically consuming decaying matter like animals, algae, and debris.
-They use their tube feet to move across rocks and sand bottoms, searching for food.
+While decomposers break down dead materials through chemical processes, starfish are detritivores, physically consuming decaying matter like animals, algae, and debris.ย They use their tube feet to move across rocks and sand bottoms, searching for food.
 They empty their stomach and envelop the food when they find something suitable.

 Digestive enzymes break it down, and nutrients are absorbed back into the starfish, eventually returning to the environment.